 Local tip: Order the fettuccine Alfredo, which is still prepared using a decades-old recipe from Alfredo’s in Rome, which was imported to Los Angeles by movie stars Douglas Fairbanks and Mary Pickford.

-Local tip: Settle in to one of the giant leather chairs in the cavernous waiting room and immerse yourself in LA’s seedy side with Chandler’s afore-mentioned noir classic, The Big Sleep.
-(Without a ticket you can’t enter the waiting room, but can at least enjoy the Navajo patterning on the station floors.)
+Local tip: Settle in to one of the giant leather chairs in the cavernous waiting room and immerse yourself in L.A.’s seedy side with Chandler’s afore-mentioned noir classic, The Big Sleep.
+(Without a ticket you can’t enter the waiting room, but can at least enjoy the Navajo patterning on the station's tile floors.)

 Local tip: Visit in the wee hours when crowds of actors fresh from a long day at the nearby studios are prone to wander in for a snack.